aajoseph-dev/UCSC-Keysight/README.md

 # UCSC-Keysight
 Using generative AI to automate plugin generation to connect to Keysight's OpenTAP.

+## Get Started:
+To utilize this automated plugin generation tool, follow these steps:

+1. Clone the repo.
+2. Open VS Code.
+3. In a VS Code terminal run: ```pip install -r requirements.txt```
+4. Run python3 app.py in one terminal to start the server.
+5. Run python3 client.py to start the client application to get the popup window to appear.
+6. Enter in your device specs into the popup window.
+7. Wait for the program to generate your plugin.
+8. Plugin gets saved into the location that you specified in the popup window.

 ## Terminology
 * **OpenTAP** - Keysight’s open source test automation project that automates standardized testing for devices, such as power supplies and batteries.
 * **Plugin** - Software used to communicate between OpenTAP and the instrument being tested.
 Need a different plugin to connect to OpenTAP for every instrument.